google/WebFundamentals/src/content/en/updates/2020/08/devtools.md

 ### Accessible color suggestion in the Styles pane {: #accessible-color }
 DevTools now provides color suggestions for low color contrast text.

 In the example below, `h1` has low contrast text.
 To fix it, open the color picker of the `color` property in the Styles pane.
-Expand the “Contrast ratio” section, DevTools provides color suggestions for both level AA and AAA.
+After you expand the **Contrast ratio** section, DevTools provides AA and AAA color suggestions.
 Click on the suggested color to apply the color.

 <video autoplay loop muted playsinline>
   <source src="/web/updates/images/2020/08/contrast-color-suggestion.mp4" type="video/mp4">